 - Diet, vitamins and supplements actually have very little impact on your sperm count but an acute viral illness, trauma, or a childhood operation for undescended testes or hernias of the groin can.

 - Just because you’ve had children before, this doesn’t mean you’ve always got good swimmers!
 The quality of your sperm may have changed since.

-If you are a current patient with us, your fertility specialist will provide a request form – or you can ask your GP to refer you for a semen analysis test.
+If you are a patient with us, your fertility specialist will provide a request form – or you can ask your GP to refer you for a semen analysis.

 Step 2: Produce a semen sample

 You will be required to produce a semen sample by masturbation, after at least three days abstinence from sexual activity.
-You should collect the entire ejaculated amount in a clean, dry container (provided by your Specialist or GP) and bring it to us within one hour.
+You should collect the entire ejaculated amount in a clean, dry container (provided by your Fertility Specialist or GP) and you or your partner needs to bring it to us within one hour.

 If you prefer, you can produce the sample in a private room at one of our clinics.

 Our Andrology scientists then assess the semen.
 They analyse and measure the number of sperm, their ability to move, their size and shape, and the volume and consistency of the ejaculated sample.

 A normal sperm count is at least 15 million sperm per ml, with at least half showing good forward motility.
 If they find abnormalities, they usually do more tests to identify the nature and degree of any problems.